jeekim/fasttextrank/README.md

-# fastTextRank: using fastText word embedding model to remove duplicate key phrases with morphological variations
+# fastTextRank: using fastText subword embedding model to remove duplicate key phrases with morphological variations

 ## Motivation
 Keyword/phrase extraction is an important task for information retrieval, text categorization, text summarization and other